 This is when a company is ready to scale.
-It has figured out the keys of revenue generation and trying to further amp up the game.
-The investment is commonly used to make expansive hires, exploring different market segments, and try out different revenue schemes.
+It has figured out the keys to revenue generation and trying to further amp up the game.
+The investment is commonly used to make expansive hires, explore different market segments, and try out different revenue schemes.

-The funding ranges further, but are commonly around USD30 million or less with valuations up to USD60 million.
+The funding ranges further but is commonly around USD30 million or less with valuations up to USD60 million.

 Investors are mostly VC firms focusing on growth.

 Companies in this stage would be looking to expand further, such as moving into a different market (both segment and geographically) or even for strategic acquisitions.
-Following this stage, there is an unlimited number of investment rounds, depending very much on the needs of and demands for each company.
+Following this stage, there is an unlimited number of investment rounds, depending very much on the needs and demands of each company.

 Later stage funding commonly starts at USD50 million and above, with valuations typically starting at USD100 million.